proxmox/proxmox-offline-mirror/docs/introduction.rst

   They are configured with ``proxmox-offline-mirror key ...``

 *mirrors*
-  A mirror consists of an upstream repository metadata and a local path where **snapshots** of the upstream repository are stored.
+  A mirror consists of the metadata of an upstream repository and a local path where **snapshots** of the upstream repository are stored.

   - configured with ``proxmox-offline-mirror config mirror ...``

   - used with ``proxmox-offline-mirror mirror ...``

 *media*
-  A medium consisting of local mirrors and a path where mirrors are synced to
+  A medium consisting of local mirrors and a path where the mirrors are synced to

   - configured with ``proxmox-offline-mirror config medium ...``